-We are already riding in groups of six, but off the bike, at elevenses, lunch and even tea, we probably give the impression of being a larger group.
+We are familiar with riding in groups of six from last year, but off the bike, at elevenses, lunch and even tea, we should avoid giving the impression of being a larger group, even unintentionally.
 Complaints from the public to the police are possible, as well as reputational damage to our club.

-The committee believes the new regulations require much more self-discipline from members to stay on the right side of the law, and to be seen to be doing so.
+The committee believes the new regulations require continued self-discipline from members to stay on the right side of the law, and to be seen to be doing so.
 Therefore:

 · At elevenses, lunch and tea only congregate with your own riding group.
 Do not go to other groups for even brief conversations.